Oscarg2010/MCW-BCDR/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

        ![Screenshot of the Deploying Visual Studio Community 2017 icon.](images/Setup/image9.png "Deploying Visual Studio icon")

->**Note:** Please wait for the LABVM to be completly provisioned prior to moving to the next step
+>**Note:** Please wait for the LABVM to be completely provisioned prior to moving to the next step.

 11. Move back to the Portal page on your local machine and wait for **LABVM** to show the Status of **Running**.
 Select **Connect** to establish a new Remote Desktop Session.